Cross Labs/Tokyo Institute of Technology, Tokyo, Japan

 Julien is a senior researcher at Progress Technologies in Tokyo.
 He works on the project ShikAI whose aim is to restore the independence of visually impaired people through the development of technologies mixing AI with traditional engineering methods.
 Before joining Progress Technologies, Julien completed his PhD under the supervision of Professor Takashi Ikegami at the University of Tokyo.
 His main research interests are the evolution of cognition in embodied agents, especially learning and time perception in neural models without synaptic plasticity.

 University of Chemistry and Technology Prague, Czech Republic

-Jitka works as an assistant professor at University of Chemistry and Technology Prague (Czech Republic), where she completed her MSc (2006) and PhD (2010) in Chemical Engineering.
+Jitka works as an associate professor at University of Chemistry and Technology Prague (Czech Republic), where she completed her MSc (2006) and PhD (2010) in Chemical Engineering.
 She has worked as a post-doctoral researcher at University of Trento in Italy (2015).
 She made two 3-month stays at the Center for Fundamental Living Technology (FLinT) at University of Southern Denmark (2013) and Ikegami’s Lab at University of Tokyo (2017).
 She focuses on the investigation of organic droplets with life-like behavior and recently she proposed to call such droplets “liquid robots”.
 She is active in science communication both in the Czech Republic and abroad.
 She focuses primarily on popularization of research in the area of artificial life and the etymology of the word robot, which comes from Czech.

 Santa Fe Institute, New Mexico, USA